Table of contents: Removal ↓ Installation ↓

 Screw on the nut with the pressure washer.

-Adjust bearing play.
+Adjust the bearing clearance.

 Install the crown lock so that the cotter pin can be inserted.